dfilipski/BioFinalReview/README.md

 This is a review guide made for the Biology 1 Final by Danny Filipski and Christopher Milan.
 # Using for Studying
 Just download the pdf and use that.
-Or open it in the GitHub PDF openner, but thats a bit slow.
+Or open it in the GitHub PDF openner, but that's a bit slow.
 # Contributing
 Please submit a pull request with you changes by forking this repository and then